surkas/surafe9/README.md

 - 👋 Hi, I’m surafel
 - 👀 I’m interested in coding, and playing soccer
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on any javascript projects that will be open for public for free.
+- 💞️ I’m looking to collaborate on any javascript projects.
 - 📫 How to reach me : picolo.sur@gmail.com

 <!---